 If you are searching for the solution or some special tricks to hide extra cells in Excel then you have landed in the right place.
 Often you want to focus only on the portion of the dataset and grey out the unused cells.
 You can simply hide the unused cells to grey out the unused part of the worksheet.
 There is a quick way to hide extra cells in Excel.
 For this, you have to hide all rows below the dataset and all columns right after the dataset.
 This article will show you each and every step with proper illustrations so you can easily apply them for your purpose.
 Let’s get into the main part of the article.

-Steps to Hide Extra Cells in Excel
+How to Hide Extra Cells in Excel: 2 Quick Steps

 If you want to hide extra cells in Excel then, you have to do it in two steps.
 First, you will have to select the extra cells then you have to hide them.
 And to select the extra cells, you will first select the extra columns and then select extra rows.
 In this section, I will show you the quick steps to hide extra cells in Excel on Windows operating system.
 You will find detailed explanations of methods and formulas here.
-I have used Microsoft 365 version here.
+I have used the Microsoft 365 version here.
 But you can use any other versions as of your availability.
 If any methods won’t work in your version then leave us a comment.

 Step 1: Hide Extra Columns